Asian stocks mixed on US-China fears at start of quiet week

 WALL STREET: A strong jobs report showing that U.S. employers added 304,000 jobs in January, far more than what analysts were expecting, lifted most major indexes on Friday.
 But Amazon's disappointing revenue outlook caused some traders to steer on the side of caution.
 The broad S&P 500 index rose added 0.1 percent to 2,706.53 and the Dow Jones Industrial Average rose 0.3 percent to 25,063.89.
 The tech-heavy Nasdaq composite lost 0.2 percent to 7,263.87.
 The Russell 2000 index of smaller companies was 0.2 percent higher at 1,502.05.

-ENERGY: Benchmark U.S. crude fell 2 cents to $55.24 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude fell 8 cents to $55.18 per barrel in electronic trading on the New York Mercantile Exchange.
 It added $1.47 to settle at $55.26 per barrel on Friday.
-Brent crude, used to price international oils, lost 1 cent to $62.74 per barrel.
+Brent crude, used to price international oils, was up 2 cents at $62.77 per barrel.
 The contract gained $1.91 to $62.75 per barrel in London.